lukeclewlow/C.V./README.md

 - Writing Elegant Code
 - Technology and the future
 - Lifelong learning
-- Recently involved building [this app](http://www.gamezebo.com/2015/03/23/ticklefluff-is-a-crazy-mix-of-virtual-pet-rhythm-and-quick-reaction-gameplay/), I was involved in the entire process which was an awesome experience but wrote all the music and the sound effects myself (yes, that's my voice, but I don't sound like that in real life)
+- Recently involved building [this app](http://www.gamezebo.com/2015/03/23/ticklefluff-is-a-crazy-mix-of-virtual-pet-rhythm-and-quick-reaction-gameplay/), I was involved in the entire process which was an awesome experience but wrote all the music and the sound effects myself (yes, I am the voice of ticklefluff!)

 ## Education